France hails 'hero with a backpack' who intervened in knife attack on very young children

 French media hailed Henri as “the hero with a backpack” Friday after he was shown in a video grappling with the assailant and charging after him during the knife attack that critically wounded four children between the ages of 22 months and 3 years old, and also injured two adults.

+Henri also got personal words of gratitude Friday from President Emmanuel Macron, who toured hospitals to meet victims and their families.
+In the Alpine town of Annecy, the French leader thanked medical workers, police, firefighters, civilians — including Henri — and others whose first aid and swift interventions helped save lives during the attack in the town's lakeside park on Thursday.

+“You experienced very hard moments, traumatizing," Macron said.
+“I am very proud of you.”

 Henri had a heavy backpack on his back and was holding another in his hand when the attacker slashed at him.
-Even after being slashed at, Henri still continued to harass the attacker by pursuing him inside a playground — where the man repeatedly stabbed a child in a stroller — and then out of the park again, carrying his backpacks all the while.
-He appeared to hurl one of the backpacks at the assailant at one point and then pick it up again to take another swing.
+But despite the blade and the attacker's chilling aggression, Henri still continued to harass him, pursuing the man inside a playground — where he repeatedly stabbed a child in a stroller — and then out of the park again, carrying his backpacks all the while.
+Henri appeared to hurl one of the backpacks at the assailant at one point and then pick it up again to take another swing.

 Henri's father, François, said he believed that his son's dogged pursuit helped dissuade the attacker from stabbing more victims before police wrestled him to the ground.